rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  never inflated to be larger than the earth (inflationary fiat currency can make no such claim).

-!!! info "this was $1 last year, which is $1.07 adjusted by CPI, but right now it's $3.15 because of *actual* inflation."
+!!! example "this was $1 last year, which is $1.07 adjusted by CPI, but right now it's $3.15 because of *actual* inflation."